-The number of House Republicans who are unhappy with the party’s strategy that has resulted in a government shutdown is small, but it is growing and has exceeded the number that would give Democrats enough votes to pass a bill — if the GOP allowed a vote.
+The number of House Republicans who are unhappy with the party's strategy that has resulted in a government shutdown is small, but it is growing and nearing the point that would give Democrats enough votes to pass a bill - if the GOP allowed a vote.

 The bills offered by the Republicans so far insist on defunding Obamacare or delaying parts of it.

 If every House Democrat were to vote for a clean CR, then only 17 Republican votes would be needed for such a measure to pass.

 But that would still require Republican leaders, who control the House, to allow such a measure to come for a vote.

 Rep. Peter King, R-N.Y., reiterated this to a group of reporters on Tuesday when he said: "All I know is I think this shutdown's a bad idea and I want a clean CR."